ZacharyDietderich/ZacharyDietderich.github.io/README.md

 ---

 <h2 id="asml-capstone">
-  In-vacuum Z-Stage and test visualization metrology of tin-H interactions in the EUV source - Capstone (ASML X SDSU)
+  In-vacuum Z-Stage and test visualization metrology of tin-Hydrogen interactions in the EUV source - Capstone (ASML X SDSU)
 </h2>

 ### What
 #### The problems:
-- The vacuum chamber had to be opened, and the stage had to be adjusted manually with the operator leaning into the chamber.
+- Presently, the vacuum chamber has to be opened, and the stage height has to be adjusted manually with the operator leaning into the chamber.
-- Repeatability was difficult with the Z-stage not being hard-mounted inside the vessel, and manual adjustment.
+- Repeatability is difficult with the Z-stage not being hard-mounted inside the vessel.
 - The digital camera was outside the chamber, looking in through a viewport that didn't allow for high-quality imaging.
 #### The goal:
-- Develop an externally adjustable test platform within ASML’s onsite vacuum vessel that meets requirements and prevents damage to nearby critical components.
+- Develop a test platform with external vertical adjustability within ASML’s vacuum vessel.
+This system has to meet translation and accuracy requirements, as well as prevents damage to nearby critical components.
-- Develop an adjustable digital camera system that lives in-vacuum and provides the operator with a good visualization of test samples during testing
+- Develop an adjustable digital camera system that is in the vacuum chamberand provides the operator with a high resolution FOV of the samples on the mounting board.

 ### How

-The stage and digital camera systems live inside the vacuum chamber.
+The stage and digital camera systems reside inside the vacuum chamber.
 The stage actuates vertically, holding samples at various distances from the sapphire tube (not shown in the CAD).
-At the same time, the digital camera is adjusted along the 80/20 rail to capture images/record the samples.
+At the same time, the digital camera is adjusted along the 80/20 rail to capture images or video of the samples.

-- The components were designed through the **mechanical design process**, starting with defining the problem, ideation (involving research and trade studies), CAD modeling, FEA, and prototyping to find the best solution.
+- The components were designed through the **mechanical design process**, starting by defining the problem, ideation (involving research and trade studies), CAD modeling, FEA, and prototyping to find the best solution.
-- The assembly shown was modeled in **SolidWorks**, with FEA being done on the high-stress components.
+- The assembly shown was modeled in **SolidWorks**, with FEA being done on the high-stress components to show they met FOS (Factor of Safety, Material Strength / Yield Strength) requirements.

 <p align="center">
   <img src="ZStage_Setup.png"